Alan García: Post-presidency (2011–2019)

 García, as he offered during the 2011 electoral campaign, made himself available to the new Head of State to serve the interests of Peru in the manner required.

 In addition, he also dedicated himself to writing opinion articles, mainly on his internal and external vision, primarily aimed at reducing poverty in Peru, increasing foreign investment and issues related to the growth of the Peruvian economy with social sensitivity.

 The salary increase for ministers carried out in February 2014 was harshly criticized by the former president, who during his government cut the salary of his Cabinet members by half, which, according to official spokesmen, caused a talent drain of the state apparatus.
 Through his Twitter account, he described the measure as "the great deal."

 García ran for a third term as president in the 2016 Peruvian general election as the candidate of the criticized Popular Alliance coalition which included APRA's old rival, the Christian People's Party with Lourdes Flores as his first running mate.
 The election's first round polls gave García 5.83% of the popular vote, preventing him from participating in the runoff election.
 Pedro Pablo Kuczynski was ultimately elected.

-Megacomission
+Mega-commission

 In 2013, a mega-commission was formed which lasted five years to investigate the alleged irregularities of the second government of Alan García, with the nationalist Sergio Tejada as head.
 Of the eight cases that the mega-commission analyzed, in none of them was the commission able to continue the investigations against the former president because he presented an amparo action against the commission, alleging the violation of due process.
 Consequently, the judiciary annulled everything that had been done with regard to García, thus preventing the investigation from continuing.